 I keep pushing through the barriers.
 It’s more like a psychological game, between an immigrant and American government.
-Must I say that lately, I’ve been under quite a lot of stress.
-The worse part about being an immigrant to USA is the fact that you can’t time table anything in your life.
-Your life plans are at the mercy of the Embassy and the State Department, and since they are being royal pain, there is not much I can say, except that I am operating under the highest levels of stress that I’ve been through in my life.
+Must I say that lately, I’ve been under quite a lot of stress?
+The worse part about being an immigrant to the USA is the fact that you can’t timetable anything in your life.
+Your life plans are at the mercy of the Embassy and the State Department, and since they are being a royal pain, there is not much I can say, except that I am operating under the highest levels of stress that I’ve been through in my life.

 Not really sure where I am…